top of page

 Why You Should Be Clearing Your Gutters Every 6-12 Months

-Maintaining a clean and functional home requires regular upkeep, and one of the most important yet often overlooked tasks is clearing your gutters.
+One of the most important yet often overlooked tasks is clearing your gutters.
 Gutters are an essential part of your home’s drainage system, and when they become clogged, the consequences can range from minor water damage to severe structural issues.
 To help you understand the importance of this task, here’s why you should clear your gutters every 6-12 months:

 The Risks of Clogged Gutters

 When gutters are not cleared regularly, debris such as leaves, twigs, and dirt can accumulate and obstruct the flow of water.
 Clogged gutters can cause water to overflow, spilling onto your roof and potentially seeping into your walls, attic, or foundation.
-Over time, this excess moisture can lead to costly repairs, including wood rot, mould infestations, and even structural damage to your home.
+Over time, this excess moisture can lead to costly repairs, including wood rot, mould infestations, damp and even structural damage to your home.

 How Often Should You Clear Your Gutters?